 |Nutritional Guidelines (per serving)|

-In this Sichuan recipe, the beef is dry fried, making it chewy and crispy.
-If you like, you can replace one of the carrots with 1/2 cup of julienned celery.
-Feel free to make the dish spicier by adding more chili paste or sauce if desired.
+If you like, you can replace one of the carrots with 1/2 cup of celery that has been strung and cut julienne-style.
+Feel free to make the dish hotter by adding more chili paste or sauce if desired.

 - 2 medium carrots